shin-myapps/Obsidian-Google-Drive/README.md

     -   While you do not have to sync before you close Obsidian, we suggest doing so to ensure that Google Drive is up to date and no conflicts occur
     -   This will pull changes before pushing changes to Google Drive
 -   If you want to set your local vault state to the Google Drive state, run the `Set Local Vault to Google Drive` command
--   If you mess with the vault's files outside of the Obsidian interface, try to revert any of the changes you made
+-   If you mess with the vault's files while Obsidian is closed, try to revert any of the changes you made
-    -   If you can't, disable the plugin, reclone the vault from Google Drive, and reenable the plugin

 ## Multiple Vaults